 The building embodies the principles of symmetry and proportionality, vital to neoclassical design.
 Its iconic columns, like those of ancient Greek temples, boost its status as a symbol of the U.S. presidency.
 The White House uses decorative arts and classical architecture.

-It reflects America’s new republic identity in the late 18th century.
+It reflects America’s new republic identity in the late 18th century, showcasing the influence of neoclassical architecture on the country’s architectural landscape.

-The British Museum shows neoclassicism’s grandeur.
+The British Museum shows neoclassical architecture.
 It is a testament to Sir Robert Smirke’s vision.
 Since 1823, its imposing columns have welcomed visitors, echoing ancient Greece and Rome.
 Symmetry and scale define this architectural marvel.
 The Great Court amplifies its classical essence.

 The museum embodies mid-18th-century Britain’s quest to blend national identity with its heritage.
-It stands as a proud cultural beacon in the UK, exemplifying European-style architecture, and is one of the most famous buildings in the UK.
+It is a proud cultural symbol in the UK.
+This building has neo-classical architecture.
+It’s one of the most famous in the country.
+It highlights the lasting impact of neoclassicism.

-They built it using a classical design like ancient triumphal arches.
+They built it using a neo-classical architectural design like the ancient triumphal arches.
 It is a symbol of peace.
 The gate has been central to many historical events, making it a key part of Berlin’s identity.

 It is one of Europe’s most famous buildings.
-The architecture boasts a lavish neoclassical design with ornate details.
-Neoclassicism is evident in this famous architecture in Germany.
+The architecture reflects refined neoclassical design with balanced proportions and classical motifs.
+Neoclassical elements are evident in this famous architecture in Germany.

-Neoclassical architecture revives the grandeur of ancient Greece and Rome, emphasizing symmetry, classical columns, and geometric forms.
-This style employs timeless materials such as marble and stone, coupled with detailed construction techniques that confer an elegant and robust appearance.
+Neoclassical architecture brings back the grandeur of ancient Greece and Rome.
+It focuses on symmetry, classical columns, and geometric forms.
+This style uses timeless materials like marble and stone.
+The construction techniques are detailed, giving the buildings an elegant and strong look.

-Notable examples like the United States Capitol Building, the White House, and The British Museum showcase the beauty and power of neoclassicism.
+Notable neoclassical architecture examples include the United States Capitol Building, the White House, and the British Museum.
+These sites show the beauty of neoclassical architecture.

-Whether in public buildings or private spaces, neoclassical architecture offers a harmonious blend of historical beauty and modern functionality, making it one of the prominent architectural landmarks.
+Whether in public or private buildings, temple-style neoclassical architecture mixes historical beauty with modern use.
+This makes it a key style in many architectural landmarks.